-Not every fast paced sex and murder movie of the pre-code era came courtesy of Warner Brothers.
-Midnight Mary is an MGM title every bit as sinful as anything coming out of Warners or First National.
+Not every fast paced sex and murder movie of the pre-Code era came courtesy of Warner Bros.
+Midnight Mary is an MGM title every bit as sinful as anything coming out of Warner Bros. and First National.

 Midnight Mary reunites three key figures from First National’s Heroes for Sale (1933).
 Midnight Mary star Loretta Young, director William A. Wellman and cinematographer James Van Trees, were each borrowed from Warners by MGM upon completion of Heroes for Sale.
 Van Trees had already filmed Young in titles such as Taxi, Life Begins and They Call It Sin (all 1932) and he’d also worked with Wellman prior to Heroes for Sale in Lilly Turner (1933) and even earlier in The Star Witness (1931).
 Before Heroes for Sale Wellman had directed Young with Edward G. Robinson in The Hatchet Man (1932) and they would work together once more after Midnight Mary at 20th Century in The Call of the Wild (1935).